-Discover your diamond's origin and journey using industry-leading blockchain technology, powered by Everledger Shop Now
+Discover your diamond's origin and journey using industry-leading blockchain technology.
+Shop Now

-Cut has two meanings in the diamond and jewellery industry.
+Cut has two meanings in the diamond and jewellery industry:

-The cut or make of a diamond is the most important of the 4C's.
-This is a very complex subject and is an on-going study by the major diamond grading laboratories.
-Make is the only one of the 4C's that man, the diamond cutter, can control.
-Polished diamonds should be considered optical instruments and ideally all light entering a diamond should be internally reflected back to the observer.
+The cut, or make, of a diamond is the most important of the 4Cs and is a complex area of study that is ongoing in the major diamond grading laboratories.
+Make is the only one of the 4Cs that man, the diamond cutter, can control.

 Iris Ring Setting

-Priced from $702.00
+Priced from $834.00

 view